 In the past few years we have made significant strides in our curricular areas.
-Through a collaborative effort we were able to introduce Eureka Math in grades K-6 three years ago.
+Through a collaborative effort we were able to introduce Eureka Math in grades K-6.
 Despite the significant changes it brought to the math curriculum, our students have adapted well and its impact has been noted in both their daily learning and district test scores.

-In addition to the math curriculum changes (which included curriculum revisions in the high school), this year our K-6 English and Language Arts staff is implementing a new curriculum from Collaborative Classroom, while our 7--12 staff is implementing a research-based, standards-aligned curriculum as well.
-We are excited to see the better aligned and balanced curriculum in action this year.
+In addition to the math curriculum changes (which included curriculum revisions in the high school), Our K-6 English and Language Arts staff has implemented a curriculum from Collaborative Classroom, while our 7--12 staff has implemented a research-based, standards-aligned curriculum as well.
+We are excited to see the better aligned and balanced curriculum in action.

 Along with the noted, substantial changes to curriculum areas we’ve also made a number of smaller, though no less important revisions to other content areas.
-Many years ago, Jason Diller pursued and implemented an expanded physics curriculum which include a Robotics (Applied Physics) course for our high school students.
+Many years ago, with the assistance of Jason Diller, CRHS implemented an expanded physics curriculum which includes a Robotics (Applied Physics) course for our high school students.
 The application of theory and knowledge in this course allows our students to grow and better prepare themselves for advanced work beyond Cory-Rawson.

 Intervention, Remediation, & Enrichment